grafana/beyla/docs/sources/configure/options.md

 This option does not have an effect on Go applications, where the 'Traceparent' field is always processed, without additional tracking of the request headers.

-Enabling this option may increase Beyla's performance overhead in high request volume scenarios.
+Enabling this option may increase the performance overhead in high request volume scenarios.
 This option is only useful when generating Beyla traces, it does not affect generation of Beyla metrics.